lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 ## Window

 Now it's the turn for our `Wnd` structure which mainly deals with window creation and input management.
-Alongside that, this class is the first one which shows the first tiny bits of Vulkan.
+Alongside that, this struct is the first one which shows the first tiny bits of Vulkan.
 Let's start by examining its main attributes and `create` function used to instantiate it.

 ```zig